-Atul Nerkar, Associate Dean, Executive MBA Programs, Allred Distinguished Scholar, and Professor of Strategy and Entrepreneurship
+Atul Nerkar, Professor of Strategy and Entrepreneurship and Allred Distinguished Scholar

 In addition to teaching MBA and doctorate courses in strategy, innovation, and entrepreneurship, Atul Nerkar is extensively involved in executive education and has worked with many leading global organizations.
 His research is in the areas of technology, innovation, and entrepreneurship and their linkage to firm strategy.

 Isin Guler Aran, Associate Professor of Strategy and Entrepreneurship

 Isin Guler Aran examines issues related to innovation strategy and international expansion.
 Her recent publications have taken a social network approach to understanding why pharmaceutical firms achieve success in research and development.
 She also examines international expansion strategies of venture capital firms from a network perspective.

 Sreedhari Desai’s work on “business and society” focuses on decision-making in an organizational and individual behavioral context.
 Her research investigates how individuals behave in organizations, in particular ethical decision-making, fairness, and gender diversity.